suraj-mohapatra/pac-man/README.md

 No big deal.
 Launched https://www.google.com/logos/2010/pacman10-i.html

 copied all the resources, placed them in the right directory structure.

+modified few lines with hit and trial.